-Although other options are being pursued continually, TURN again expects to rely on individual donations and intervenor compensation awards for the bulk of its operating income in fiscal year 2018-19.
+Although other options are being pursued continually, TURN again expects to rely on individual donations, foundation grants, and intervenor compensation awards for the bulk of its operating income in fiscal years 2022-2023 (which just concluded but has not been subject to audit) and 2023-2024.
 As always, the level of TURN's future income from these sources remains quite speculative.
 At the same time, operating expenses are likely to remain high because of the continuing heavy workload at the Commission.